Aishee06/easyocr_text_extraction/README.md

-# Extracting Numeric Values from Images using OCR for Entity Recognition 🖼️🔢
+# Extracting Numeric Values from Images using EasyOCR for Entity Recognition 🖼️🔢

 ## Introduction 🚀